-The City of St. Johns has the opportunity to build a robust non-motorized transportation network in the near future, providing connections to the Fred Meijer Clinton-Ionia-Shiawassee Trail which extends 41.4 miles between Ionia to the west and Owosso to the east.
-Map 2 depicts the future non-motorized network in the City.
+The City of St. Johns has the opportunity to expand an already robust non-motorized transportation network in the near future, increasing connections to the Fred Meijer Clinton-Ionia-Shiawassee Trail which extends 41.4 miles between Ionia to the west and Owosso to the east and increasing the number of routes safe for walking and biking.
+Map 9 depicts the future non-motorized network in the City.